JULIELab/gepi/gepi/readme-raw/README.md

 ## Purpose of this software

-The core of GePI is a web application for the user-friendly retrieval of descriptions of biomolecular interactions from the scientific literature, [PubMed](https://pubmed.ncbi.nlm.nih.gov/) (PM) and the [PubMed Central](https://www.ncbi.nlm.nih.gov/pmc/) (PMC) [open access subset](https://www.ncbi.nlm.nih.gov/pmc/tools/openftlist/).
+The core of GePI (**Ge**ne and **P**rotein **I**nteractions) is a web application for the user-friendly retrieval of descriptions of biomolecular interactions from the scientific literature, [PubMed](https://pubmed.ncbi.nlm.nih.gov/) (PM) and the [PubMed Central](https://www.ncbi.nlm.nih.gov/pmc/) (PMC) [open access subset](https://www.ncbi.nlm.nih.gov/pmc/tools/openftlist/).
 To this end, [JCoRe](https://github.com/JULIELab/jcore-base) pipeline components are used to form a number of [UIMA](https://uima.apache.org/) pipelines for the processing of PM and PMC in order to extract the interactions.

+The GePI web application is available at https://gepi.coling.uni-jena.de/.

 ## Reference for this work